 How to create a metadata transaction using cardano-wallet

 This guide assumes that you have a basic understanding of cardano-wallet and cardano-cli, how to use it and that you have installed it into your system.
-Otherwise, we recommend reading Installing cardano-node, Running cardano-node, and Exploring Cardano Wallets guides first.
+Otherwise, we recommend reading Installing cardano-node, Running cardano-node, Get started with Cardano CLI and Using cardano-wallet guides first.

 This guide also assumes that you have cardano-node and cardano-wallet running in the background and connected to one of the testnet networks.